Cleansing of the Temple: Symbolic prophetic action

-Some scholars such as those in the Jesus Seminar as expressed in the book The Acts of Jesus (1998) and others question the historicity of the incident as expressed in the Gospels in light of the fact of the vastness of the temple complex.
-In The Acts of Jesus, the Jesus Seminar scholars assert the area of the temple complex is equivalent to "thirty-four football fields".
-In that book, those in Jesus Seminar further assert that during the great festivals such as Passover, there would be "thousands of pilgrims" in that area.
-Those in the Jesus Seminar feel Jesus "performed some anti-temple act and spoke some word against the temple".
+Sceptical scholars such as those in the Jesus Seminar as expressed in the book The Acts of Jesus (1998) cite the vastness of the temple complex to question the historicity of the episode, but feel Jesus "performed some anti-temple act and spoke some word against the temple".

-John Dominic Crossan says that Jesus was not attempting to cleanse the Temple of any corruption.
+John Dominic Crossan of the Jesus Seminar says that Jesus was not attempting to cleanse the Temple of any corruption.
 Instead, it was a radical protest against the institution of animal sacrifice, which gave people a false sense of transactional forgiveness compared to repentance.
 He believes these views aligned with John the Baptist and Jeremiah.

 Interpretation of John 2:15

 In 2012 Andy Alexis-Baker, clinical associate professor of theology at Loyola University Chicago, gave the history of the interpretation of the Johannine passage since Antiquity: